formlio/forml/docs/application.rst

 :meth:`selection <forml.application.Descriptor.select>` of the specific :ref:`model generation
 <registry-assets>` to be used for serving each particular request.

-Applications can base the selection logic on the following available details:
+Applications can base the selection logic on the following available facts:

-* actual content of the :ref:`model registry <registry>` (all existing model generations to choose from)
+* actual content of the :ref:`model registry <registry>` (any existing model generation to choose from)
 * custom metadata stored in the application *context* (e.g. as part of the query :meth:`receiving
   <forml.application.Descriptor.receive>`)
 * various serving :class:`metrics <forml.runtime.Stats>` provided by the system